sawcce/sawcce/README.md

 Web Frameworks I use:

 - React / Next
-- Svelte / Sveltekit (although I haven't used it in a while)
+- Svelte / Sveltekit (although I haven't used them in a while)
 - Vue / Nuxt

 <br/>